Start a public service mutual: guidance for commissioners

 - to anchor employment in the local area as services are commissioned to external providers

-- to re-balance the local economy away from the public sector and encouraging growth of Small and Medium Enterprises
+- to re-balance the local economy away from the public sector and encourage growth of small and medium enterprises

 - local authorities looking to develop commercial revenue streams, especially through joint venture models